kenzonobre/Evolutionary-fish/README.md

 ### Alignment

-The alignment rule states that an individual should point to the average direction of its nearby neighbors.
+The alignment rule states that an individual should point to the average direction of its neighbors.
 The following gif shows a school of fish that only has the alignment behavior.
 The gray semi-circle represents the observable range of the black fish and the black lines at front of each fish represents the direction it is pointing towards.

 <p align = "center">